GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Terry Winograd*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts